 “Nice and slow now.”
 He felt in his jacket pocket for the cinch-ties he kept there.

 Jaffe pulled the van over to the shoulder, slowed to a crawl, and then made a complete stop, the tires crunching gravel.

-Cake slowly rolled his window down as the woman came up alongside the van.
+Cake slowly rolled his window down as the girl came up alongside the van.
 He leaned out just slightly, his right arm resting in the window casually, and flashed his friendliest smile.
 “Hey, little lady.
 You OK?
 Need help?”